Wok vs Frying Pan: What Is the Difference

 Wok Pros and Cons

 The advantages that a wok brings to the table are numerous.
-We are talking about things like:
+We are talking about benefits like:

 - The sides of the wok are sloping with high walls that food can be tossed against (creating different cooking temperatures across the pan)

-- Seasoning a carbon steel wok produces a foolishly slick surface, better than any commercial nonstick option
+- Seasoning a carbon steel wok produces a foolishly slick surface, better than any commercial non-stick coating option

 - High heat and nonstick surface allow you to use a lot less cooking oil than you might have otherwise, producing healthier meals